British-Library-Technical-Services/Documentation/docs/metadata/timecoding.md

 * The created time range will also appear in the Region/Marker list where it can be named and edited

+_Note - each timecode region should be named with SAMI Call Number it refers to (e.g. C1226-432 C1)_

 <img src="{{ site.baseurl }}/assets/images/timecoding/8_region_marker_list.png">

 * By default the cursor will be set to "snap" to the timecode grid, to unlock this and allow more freeform selection uncheck the magnet icon in the lefthand toolbar: